apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 Detailed installation instructions are available as part of installation links above.

-#### Update your PATH

-For Cordova's CLI and command line tools to work correctly, you will need to include the SDK's `tools` and `platform-tools` directories in your `PATH`.

-##### OS X and Linux

-On a Mac or Linux, you can use a text editor to create or modify the `~/.bash_profile` file, adding a line such as the following (substitute the paths with your local Android SDK installation's location):

-        export PATH=${PATH}:/Development/android-sdk/platform-tools:/Development/android-sdk/tools

-Reload your terminal to see this change reflected or run the following command:

-        $ source ~/.bash_profile

-##### Windows

-On Windows, you must modify the `PATH` environment variable.
-These steps may vary depending on your installed version of Windows:

-1. Click on the __Start__ menu in the lower-left corner of the desktop

-1. In the search bar, search for __Environment Variables__ and select __Edit the system Environment Variables__ from the options that appear

-1. In the window that appears, click the __Environment Variables__ button

-1. Select the __PATH__ variable and press __Edit__.

-1. Append the relevant locations to the __PATH__ based on where you installed the SDK, for example:

-        ;C:\Development\android-sdk\platform-tools;C:\Development\android-sdk\tools

-1. Save the value and close both dialog boxes.

-1. Close and reopen any command prompt windows to see the change reflected

 #### Adding SDK Packages

 After installing the Android SDK, you must also install the packages for